playcanvas/developer.playcanvas.com/content/tutorials/index.md

 ## Videos

-You can find our complete collection of video tutorials on our [YouTube Channel](http://youtube.com/playcanvas).
+You can find our complete collection of video tutorials on our [YouTube Channel](https://youtube.com/playcanvas).
+You can also [download](/tutorials/video) assets for following along to the videos.

 ## Articles